dotintent/android-toolkit-plugin/README.md

 Default: `true`

 If set to true, then custom check tasks will also run tests and test results will be copied to `results/test` directory.

+#### ignoreTestErrors
+Default: `false`

+If set to true, then verification tasks won't fail due to failed tests.

 #### configureCheckstyle
 Default: `true`